ConSol-Monitoring/snclient/docs/configuration/index.md

 The default config file includes a wildcard pattern `snclient_local*.ini` which makes it easy to include local custom configuration.
-Putting custom configuration in a seperate file has a couple of advantages.
+Putting custom configuration in a separate file has a couple of advantages.

 - no conflicts during package updates.
 - clean separation of upstream and user configuration.